alp1n3-dev/cast/README.md

 **v0.8**

+- [ ] Ensure that it easily integrates and performs well if chosen to be run in GitHub actions.
+- [ ] Setup goreleaser
 - [ ] Reference files to include in the body via their path
 - [ ] Wordlist / fuzzing support via the provided vars (`<% varName = ./tests/wordlist.txt %>` or something similar.
 Will resend the request enough times to iterate through the list.
 Can only be used in the request it is defined above.)
 - [ ] Further standardize success, error, and commit messaging.
 Add a contribution guide with any styling notes to the repo.